Willys MB: Arctic weather measures

 Willys developed a winterization kit for very cold climates.
-This included a cold-starting stove, crankcase ventilator, primer, hood insulation blanket, radiator blanket, a body enclosure kit, defroster/deicer, and snow chains.
-These kits were however frequently unavailable, so units took their own measures in the field, particularly improvising various body enclosures, to protect the crew from extreme weather.
+This included a cold-starting stove, crankcase ventilator, primer, hood insulation blanket, radiator blanket, a body enclosure kit, defroster/de-icer, and snow chains.
+These kits were, however, frequently unavailable, so units took their own measures in the field, particularly improvising various body enclosures, to protect the crew from extreme weather.
 In addition, two companies fabricated snowplows for the jeep.
 Geldhill Road Machinery Company made the 7T1NE plow, an angled single blade, while the JV5.5E was a V-shape design.
 The Wausau Iron Works built two similar designs, designated as the J and JB snowplows.
-Neither of these seem to have been commonly issued in combat.
+Neither of these seems to have been commonly issued in combat.
 Photos of snowplows in use in the European theater mostly show improvised plows, likely adaptations of snowplows locally found at hand.

 Further development of the jeep

 Although no other light jeeps were taken into production, it was not for lack of trying.
-Both key military men, who had been championing the development of military vehicle concepts they had formulated for years – sometimes already since World War One – had led to conclusions about the logic of military mechanization, as well as automakers large and small, who now saw that in wartime, all of a sudden there were budgets available to work with.
+Both key military men, who had been championing the development of military vehicle concepts they had formulated for years—sometimes already since World War I—had led to conclusions about the logic of military mechanization, as well as automakers large and small, who now saw that in wartime, all of a sudden, there were budgets available to work with.
 Of course, this was primarily true for the firms involved so far.